 Visionaries led dozens of workshops that brought together the Gulf’s best and brightest minds; together they developed an initial plan for a comprehensive regional observing system and began putting the pieces into place that would bring it to life.

-Today it is one of 11 certified regional coastal ocean observing systems under the banner of the U.S. Integrated Ocean Observing System (IOOS) and the only one whose sole focus is on the Gulf of Mexico.
+Today, GCOOS is one of 11 certified regional coastal ocean observing systems under the banner of the U.S. Integrated Ocean Observing System (IOOS) and the only one whose sole focus is on the Gulf of Mexico.

 GCOOS has grown to members representing the academic, industry, governmental and nongovernmental sectors with organizations streaming data, information and products on marine and estuarine systems to the GCOOS online portal where thousands of users — from ocean modelers to ship captains — have easy access to it when they need it.